caro553/ProjetFinalDataDesign/README.md

 # Projet Final - Data Design

-This project was collaboratively developed by [Your Name] and [Deilhes Geremy].
+This project was collaboratively developed by Vinkovic Carolina and Deilhes Geremy.
 It showcases a website with various data design graphs focusing on the Top 10 goalkeepers in penalty situations.

 ## Contributors